Asymptotically Optimal Knockoff Statistics via the Masked Likelihood Ratio: Real applications

 \subsection{Financial factor selection}

-Next, we consider a ``fund replication" dataset inspired by \cite{challet2021}.
-In finance, analysts often aim to select a few key factors which drive the performance of an asset such as an index fund or hedge fund. \cite{challet2021} applied knockoffs to factor selection, and as a benchmark, they applied fixed-X knockoffs with the LCD to test which US equities explained the performance of an index fund for the energy sector (ticker name XLE).
-Since the XLE index fund is essentially a weighted combination of a known list of US equities, \cite{challet2021} were able to tell whether each discovery made by knockoffs was a true or false positive.
+In finance, analysts often aim to select factors that drive the performance of a particular asset. \cite{challet2021} applied FX knockoffs to factor selection, and as a benchmark, they tested which US equities explain the performance of an index fund for the energy sector (XLE).
+Here, the ground truth is available since the index fund is a weighted combination of a known list of stocks.

-We perform the same analysis for ten index funds describing key sectors of the US economy, including index funds for energy (XLE), technology (XLK), real estate (XLRE), and more (see Appendix \ref{appendix::realdata} for the full list).
-In our analysis, $\by$ is the daily log return of the index fund and $\bX$ consists of the daily log returns of each stock in the S\&P 500 since $2013$, so $p \approx 500$ and $n \approx 2300$, although for several of the index funds, fewer than ten years of data is available.
-We compute fixed-X knockoffs using both MVR and SDP knockoffs and apply LCD, LSM, and MLR statistics.
-Figure \ref{fig::fund_rep} shows the total number of true and false discoveries summed across all ten index funds with FDR level $q=0.05$.
-In particular, Figure \ref{fig::fund_rep} shows that MLR statistics make substantially more discoveries than either the LCD or LSM statistics: indeed, MLR statistics make $35\%$ and $78\%$ more discoveries than the LCD statistic for MVR and SDP knockoffs (respectively), and the LSM statistic makes more than $5$ times fewer discoveries than the MLR statistics.
-We also note that the FDP (averaged across all ten index funds) is well below $5\%$ for each method analyzed in Figure \ref{fig::fund_rep}, as shown in Appendix \ref{appendix::realdata}.
-Thus, MLR statistics substantially outperform the lasso-based statistics in this analysis.
+We perform the same analysis for ten index funds of key sectors of the US economy, including energy, technology, and more (see Appendix \ref{appendix::realdata}).
+Here, $\bigY$ is the index fund's daily log return and $\bX$ contains the daily log returns of each stock in the S\&P 500 since $2013$, so $p \approx 500$ and $n \approx 2300$.
+We compute fixed-X MVR and SDP knockoffs and apply LCD, LSM, and MLR statistics.
+Figure \ref{fig::fund_rep} shows the number of true and false discoveries summed across all index funds with $q=0.05$.
+In particular, MLR statistics make $35\%$ and $78\%$ more discoveries than the LCD for MVR and SDP knockoffs (respectively), and the LSM makes more than $5$ times fewer discoveries than the MLR statistics.
+Thus, MLR statistics substantially outperform the lasso-based statistics.
+Appendix \ref{appendix::realdata} also shows that the FDP (averaged across all index funds) is well below $5\%$ for each method.